 Also, to me, Figure S3 (L74), do not show any correlation between the metabarcoding and the morphological results.
 I guess that the authors also forgot to add the 1:1 line in Figure S3, although used in figures S1 and S2.
 Please discuss and clarify this.

 Thank you for your comment.
 Clearly, as pointed out, there is a poor linear correlation between metabarcoding sequence data and morphological counts.
 Given that PCR is an exponential process and not quantitative unless followed at each cycle and the results of metabarcoding data are inherently compositional and thus subjected to the competitive nature of PCR reactions when using general primers, it is unsurprising that a linear correlation fails to capture these dynamics (40).
-We thought such a poor relationship was obvious from Figure S3 and why we initially did not include the 1:1 line.
+We thought such a poor relationship was obvious from Figure S3 and why we initially did not include the 1:1 line, but we have now included this.

 Ultimately, Figure S3 serves as justification for the application of our joint modeling efforts.
 The goal of this study was to move beyond the typical eDNA approach of “let’s fit a simple linear regression to the data and hope we find a correlation.”
 As was described in the model description and motivation provided in Supplement 2, the objective of this study is to develop a mechanistic understanding of the underlying process of PCR that explains the observed sequence read patterns so as to be able to leverage counts and metabarcoding to provide a greater understanding of ichthyoplankton communities.
 In essence, our joint model builds off previous amplicon sequencing studies to correct for multiple competing targets with different amplification efficiencies within the PCR process (39–41, 46).
 Importantly, we treat both observed sequence reads and counts as arising from the true biomass of a given species in a jar linked by the outlined PCR equation in Supplement 2.
 The results from Figure S1 and S2 demonstrate that employing the joint model substantially decreased variance and greater correlation between predicted and observed abundances.
 We argue that this approach is a major advancement for metabarcoding and provides an avenue for achieving quantitative amplicon sequencing which is highly relevant to a whole range of fields from microbiome to eDNA.